-Quickstart: Create a Traffic Manager profile for a highly available web application
+Quickstart: Create a Traffic Manager profile using the Azure portal

-This quickstart describes how to create a Traffic Manager profile that delivers high availability of your web application.
+This quickstart describes how to create a Traffic Manager profile that delivers high availability for your web application.

-The scenario described in this quickstart includes two instances of a web application running in different Azure regions.
-A Traffic Manager profile based on endpoint priority is created that helps direct user traffic to the primary site running the application.
-Traffic Manager continuously monitors the web application and provides automatic failover to the backup site when the primary site is unavailable.
+In this quickstart, you'll read about two instances of a web application.
+Each of them is running in a different Azure region.
+You'll create a Traffic Manager profile based on endpoint priority.
+The profile directs user traffic to the primary site running the web application.
+Traffic Manager continuously monitors the web application.
+If the primary site is unavailable, it provides automatic failover to the backup site.

-- On the top left-hand side of the screen, select Create a resource > Web > Web App > Create.
+On the upper-left side of the screen, select Create a resource.
+Search for Web App and select Create.

 Create a Traffic Manager profile

-- On the top left-hand side of the screen, select Create a resource > Networking > Traffic Manager profile > Create.
+On the upper-left side of the screen, select Create a resource.
+Then search for Traffic Manager profile and select Create.

-Setting Value Name This name needs to be unique within the trafficmanager.net zone and results in the DNS name, trafficmanager.net which is used to access your Traffic Manager profile.
-Routing method Select the Priority routing method.
-Subscription Select your subscription.
-Resource group Select Existing and then select myResourceGroupTM1.
-Location This setting refers to the location of the resource group, and has no impact on the Traffic Manager profile that will be deployed globally.
+Setting Value Name Enter a unique name for your Traffic Manager profile.
+Routing method Select Priority.
+Subscription Select the subscription you want the traffic manager profile applied to.
+Resource group Select myResourceGroupTM1.
+Location This setting refers to the location of the resource group.
+It has no effect on the Traffic Manager profile that will be deployed globally.

 Add Traffic Manager endpoints

 Add the website in the East US as primary endpoint to route all the user traffic.
-Add the website in West Europe as a backup endpoint.
-When the primary endpoint is unavailable, traffic is automatically routed to the secondary endpoint.
+Add the website in West Europe as a failover endpoint.
+When the primary endpoint is unavailable, traffic automatically routes to the failover endpoint.

-- In the portal's search bar, search for the Traffic Manager profile name that you created in the preceding section and select the profile in the results that the displayed.
+In the portal's search bar, enter the Traffic Manager profile name that you created in the preceding section.

-- In Traffic Manager profile, in the Settings section, click Endpoints, and then click Add.
+In Traffic Manager profile, in the Settings section, select Endpoints, and then select Add.